rgglez/gettext-translator/README.md

 ## Logging

-The script logs detailed information about the files being processed.
+The script logs detailed information about the files being processed, the backend's output and more.

 ## Notes

 * It is recommended that you learn about [gettext](https://www.gnu.org/software/gettext/) and the [format of PO files](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
 * Why gettext?
-  * First and most relevant reason: it uses the full strings in the original language as key, so you don't have to be searching for weird keys such as "page.title.hello" or "item.specification".
-If one translation doesn't exist, the original key string is used.
+  * It uses full strings in the original language as keys.
+This is the most relevant reason, as it means you don't have to search for abstract keys like `page.title.hello` or `item.specification`.
+While that approach may work for a few strings, it becomes complicated with hundreds of thousands of them.
+  * The original key string is used as a fallback.
+If a translation doesn't exist, the original string is displayed.
-  * It's a GNU standard, tried and trusted.
+  * It's a tried and trusted GNU standard.
 * This software was inspired by [pescheckit/python-gpt-po](https://github.com/pescheckit/python-gpt-po).
 * **This software is work in progress**